xenify-io/litepaper/README.md

   - Consequently, users can engage in the daily burn cycle, regardless of the variant of XEN token or YSL.IO variant they possess.
 This burn mechanism goes beyond simply reducing the circulating supply of XEN tokens and YSL.IO native tokens; it embodies a strategic approach that brings together the YSL.IO community and the broader XEN communities across all chains, fostering a shared vision that unifies both ecosystems.

   - It is important to note that acquiring vXEN requires XEN tokens or a XEN token variant supported by Xenify, such as bXEN on the BNB Chain.
 The burn function positions the protocol as a key player in the strategic layer 1 burning of XEN tokens.
 As a result, every time you burn your XEN native token variant, your address will be added to the X1 burn record, and in return, you'll acquire vXEN.
-Please keep in mind that executing the burning process of your XEN tokens will incur a burn fee and protocol fee.
+Please keep in mind that executing the burning process of your XEN tokens will incur a burn fee and mint fee.
 However, once you possess vXEN, you can participate in Xenify's daily distribution of XNF tokens without any associated fees.
-During this burn process, both the XEN token variant and the provided vXEN will be permanently removed from circulation, with the burn fee being rewarded to XNF stakers and the protocol fee utilised to create XNF and XEN liquidity.
+During this burn process, both the XEN token variant and the provided vXEN will be permanently removed from circulation, with the burn fee being rewarded to XNF stakers and the mint fee utilised to create XNF and XEN liquidity.
 The amount of vXEN batches obtained from the burn process will vary based on the current market value of the specific XEN token variant you choose to burn.

   - Likewise, holders of YSL.IO native tokens (bYSL, xYSL, or USDy) can actively engage in the daily burn cycle by acquiring vUSDy.
-Similar to the XEN burning process, executing the burning of your YSL.IO native tokens will require a burn fee and protocol fee.
+Similar to the XEN burning process, executing the burning of your YSL.IO native tokens will require a burn fee and mint fee.
 Once you have acquired vUSDy, you can participate in Xenify's daily distribution of XNF tokens without any associated fees.
-This burn process will permanently remove 100% of the YSL.IO token variant and vUSDy provided from circulation, with the burn fee being rewarded to XNF stakers and the protocol fee utilised to create XNF and USDy liquidity.
+This burn process will permanently remove 100% of the YSL.IO token variant and vUSDy provided from circulation, with the burn fee being rewarded to XNF stakers and the mint fee utilised to create XNF and USDy liquidity.
 It's important to note that the conversion rate for vUSDy remains fixed, but it depends on the specific YSL.IO native token you choose to exchange.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)